MarianObuseh/Exploring-Hacker-News-Posts/README.md

 1. Do Ask HN or Show HN receive more comments on average?
 2. Do posts created at a certain time receive more comments on average?

+-MO

+NB: NO SPECIALIZED MODULES OR LIBRARIES WERE USED FOR THIS PROJECT.
+It was meant to touch on knowledge of basic and intermediate python for Data Science